-This study was conducted with 10 participants selected from 61 preschool teachers working in institutions affiliated to the Ministry of National Education (MoNE).
-These participants were also studying in the preschool teaching master's degree program of a foundation university in Turkey.
-These 10 preschool teachers, representing at least 10% of the total participants, were selected according to the deviant sampling, one of the purposeful sampling methods (Palinkas et al., 2015).
-In this process, the quantitative epistemological belief scale was firstly applied to 61 preschool teachers.
+This study was conducted with 10 participants selected from 61 pre-school teachers working in institutions affiliated with the Ministry of National Education (MoNE).
+These participants were also studying in the pre-school teaching master's degree program of a foundation university in Turkey.
+These ten pre-school teachers, representing at least 10% of the total participants, were selected according to the deviant sampling, one of the purposeful sampling methods (Palinkas et al., 2015).
+The quantitative epistemological belief scale was first applied to 61 pre-school teachers in this process.
 The participants were divided into two sub-groups consisting of five persons each in a way to represent the low and high epistemological profiles, based on their scores obtained from this application (Figure 2).
 In order to determine more clearly how epistemological beliefs affect early science teaching pedagogy, two extreme epistemological profiles have been focused.

 Mean +Standard Deviation2<High Epistemological Profile (HEP)